35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 ![](img/open_letter_031125.png)

-The Council leadership prevented any discussion about the cut proposals, by proposing an amendment which replaced the entire motion with one of the own.

-As has been [widely reported](https://www.theguardian.com/society/2025/oct/23/ministers-confirm-plans-to-reduce-londons-affordable-housing-quotas), London Mayor Sadiq Khan and the Secretary of State for Housing, Steve Reed have agreed to reduce the affordable housing requirements for private developments in London from 35% to 20%.

 Up until now, developers who provided 35% affordable housing could take a no-questions-asked 'fast-track' route for planning permission, which allowed them to avoid providing a viability assessment - this threshold is now being dropped to 20%.
 [Our previous blogpost](https://www.35percent.org/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate/) noted that this follows a lobbying campign by developers, with a main aim of achieving this reduction.
 A [House Builders Federation report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) recommended that the requirement be reduced to 25%, the Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) said that developers were demanding an even bigger cut, to between 10-15%.

 ### 50% CIL cut